 ALS causes nerve cells in the spinal cord to die, eventually taking away a person’s ability to move or even breathe.
 A decade of research conducted at multiple institutions shows, however, that when neural stem cells were transplanted into multilevels of the spinal cord of a mouse model with familial ALS, disease onset and progression slowed, motor and breathing function improved and treated mice survived three to four times longer than untreated mice.

-A summary of the findings from all 11 studies was published online in December in Science Translational Medicine.
+A summary of the findings from all 11 studies was published online in December in the journal Science Translational Medicine.

 The transplanted neural stem cells help by producing factors that preserve the health and function of the host’s remaining nerve cells.
 They also reduce inflammation and suppress the number of disease causing cells in the host’s spinal cord.